exercism/v3/languages/python/concepts/lists/about.md

 [('fish', 'gold'), ('monkey', 'brown')]
 ```

-Because the constructor will only take _iterables_ (or nothing) as arguments, objecst that are _not_ iterable will throw a sytax error.
+Because the constructor will only take _iterables_ (or nothing) as arguments, objects that are _not_ iterable will throw a syntax error.
 Consequently, it is much easier to create a one-item list via the literal method.

 ```python